-Camel crickets go by many names.
+Camel crickets in Nashville go by many names.
 Some of the names they go by can give some insight into what you can expect from these insects when they get into your home.
 They're sometimes called spider crickets or sprickets because they have a spider-like appearance.
 If you see lots of spiders clinging to your basement walls, you might want to look a little closer.
 They may not be spiders.
 But, if you decide to look closely at these insects, be aware that they can leap off your wall and scare you half to death.
 Camel crickets are also called cave crickets because they like to cling to rock walls in damp caves.
 This is another reason you're likely to find them in your basement or cellar.

 We call these creatures camel crickets.
 This is the most common name.
 They're called camel crickets because they have a humped back, a little bit like a camel.
 If you'd prefer to not have creepy spider-like, humpback crickets living in your basement, here are five simple tricks to keep them out.